Enteritis

 Enteritis is inflammation of the small intestine.
 It is most commonly caused by food or drink contaminated with pathogenic microbes, such as Serratia, but may have other causes such as NSAIDs, radiation therapy as well as autoimmune conditions like coeliac disease.
 Symptoms may include abdominal pain, cramping, diarrhoea, dehydration, and fever.
 Related diseases of the gastrointestinal (GI) system (including gastritis, gastroenteritis, colitis, and enterocolitis) may involve inflammation of the stomach and large intestine.

 Duodenitis, jejunitis, and ileitis are subtypes of enteritis which are localised to a specific part of the small intestine.
 Inflammation of both the stomach and small intestine is referred to as gastroenteritis.

 Signs and symptoms

 Signs and symptoms of enteritis are highly variable and vary based on the specific cause and other factors such as individual variance and stage of disease.

 Symptoms may include abdominal pain, cramping, diarrhea, dehydration, fever, nausea, vomiting, and weight loss.

-When your small intestine is irritated and inflamed, it may cause fever, swelling and abdominal pain.
-This may affect your digestive process, resulting in nausea, diarrhea and vomiting.
-Acute enteritis comes on suddenly and usually only lasts a few days.
-Less commonly, a chronic condition may cause persistent enteritis.